 - linguistic, which often is a matter of determining synonyms, opposites, or analogies,

 - the mathematical part, where the candidate gets a series of numbers which have to be completed logically,

 - and logical thinking skills.

 The tasks of an IQ test from 3 years and older are based on pictures.
-Different patterns or geometric shapes in three dimensions have to be recognised and assigned.
+Different patterns or geometric shapes in three dimensions have to be recognized and assigned.

 What does the result tell you?

 IQ testing is reliable but not a science.
-The test result shows where a child’s strengths and weaknesses are in relation to its learning abilities but the scores from tests are only estimated based on the child’s performance on that particular day and will change while the child is still developing.
+The test result shows where a child’s strengths and weaknesses are about its learning abilities.
+Still, the tests’ scores are only estimated based on the child’s performance on that particular day and will change while the child is still developing.
 The actual score could also be a bit higher or lower but won’t change substantially.

-Once the IQ test shows a result, parents and teachers should be very sensible with it.
+Once the IQ test for children shows a result, parents and teachers should be very sensible.

-The test result clearly shows where a child’s strengths and weaknesses are in relation to its learning abilities.
+The test result clearly shows where a child’s strengths and weaknesses are about its learning abilities.

-Once the parents have the results they should talk to the teacher and find sensible support for their child at school and at home.
+Once the parents have the results, they should talk to the teacher and find sensible support for their child at home.